 All over the country, communities are rallying around restaurants that have been hard hit by Coronavirus.
 People who love their local restaurants are stepping in to help them: advocating for rent freezes and government support of independent businesses and laid-off employees, donating money, and buying gift cards in droves.

-Even in these unprecedentedly difficult times, though, restaurant operators are showing up for their communities with the same care and hospitality they’ve always provided their guests.
+Even through these turbulent times, restaurant operators are showing up for their communities with the same care and hospitality they’ve always provided their guests.

-In case you needed some uplifting news right now — or you wanted to know where you can step in to help as well — here are a few ways restaurants are coping (and bringing some much-needed joy to their communities).
+In case you needed some uplifting news right now — or you wanted to know where you can step in to help as well — here are a few ways restaurants are coping with chaos and bringing some much-needed joy to their communities.

 Healthcare workers are under immense strain during this crisis, and many restaurants are doing what they can to make sure they’re at least eating some nourishing, non-cafeteria food between shifts.